dev-958/ci-example/REAME.md

 Key features:
 -------------

-* Major version controlled in one place in master pom
+* Major version controlled in one place (in the parent pom)

 * Individual submodules can be advanced and pushed by local tags for snapshots i.e. *87daa93-SNAPSHOT*